-Another childhood favorite from my own youth is The Lion, the Witch, and the Wardrobe by C.S.
+A: One of my personal favorites from my own youth is The Lion, the Witch, and the Wardrobe by C.S.
 Lewis.
 The fantastic world that comes to life in this story enchanted me and challenged me to stretch my own imagination.
-I love how the author beautifully intertwines profound lessons for children within the pages.
+I love how the author beautifully intertwines profound lessons for his readers within the pages.

-Another book that I enjoy sharing with young readers is The Secret Garden by Frances Hodgson Burnett.
-This story brilliantly teaches lessons about forgiveness, humility, and perseverance, all the while gripping the reader with curiosity.
+Another book that I always enjoyed sharing with my students is The Secret Garden by Frances Hodgson Burnett.
+This story brilliantly illuminates themes of forgiveness, humility, and perseverance, all the while gripping the reader with curiosity.

-Q: What advice do you have for children who are interested in becoming writers?
+Q: What advice do you have for readers who are interested in becoming writers?

 A: The first thing I would suggest is to read as many books as you can and watch a lot of movies.
 Yes, movies count!
 Somebody had to write that movie as a screenplay before it was a movie.
 But, that doesn't mean you should forget about the books.
 As you read and watch, take mental notes about what appeals to you.
 What are the parts of the story that reach in and take hold of you?
 Do you like the way the characters speak to each other?
 How does the problem of the story get resolved?
 Notice how the characters change over the course of the story, and how they have to fight their way through, making you root for them when it seems like everything is against them.
 It is also a valuable experience to understand why you don't like certain books or movies.
 Why did you find it boring or undesirable?
 Knowing what you don't want as a writer is just as important as knowing what you do want.

 The other piece of advice I would give is to start storytelling in your mind and strengthening your imagination.
 You can practice this in everyday life.
 For example, if there is a story in the news or something happened at school that seems terribly unjust or upsetting to you, consider what you would change if you could.
 How would you rewrite the ending?
 What could someone have said or done differently to change the course of events?